Home » Furniture Makeover » Glazed Ladder Back Chairs

 Did you know you can use latex wall paint for furniture projects?
 This paint works fabulously in the Super Finish Max without diluting!

 I love how easy these chairs were to paint.
-However, I would recommend using a sanding sponge on the rush seat before painting.
-This was the first time I’ve painted these type seats and I wouldn’t want you to have to do them over.
+However, I recommend using a sanding sponge on the rush seat before painting.
+This was the first time I’ve painted these types of seats, and I wouldn’t want you to have to do them over.
 I believe I’ll be sanding them back a little and painting them again.

-Those of you who know me well, probably know I can’t leave well enough alone.
+Those who know me well probably know I can’t leave well enough alone.
 I love the white chairs, but I just had to GLAZE them!

 How To Apply Glaze

 I couldn’t leave well enough alone, I just had to glaze these white ladder back chairs.
 I used my favorite Smoked Glaze and a chip brush.
-I''m always telling you how much I love using these brushes for glazing, but I’m not sure you totally understand how fabulous they are.
+I”m always telling you how much I love using these brushes for glazing, but I’m not sure you totally understand how fabulous they are.
 The chip brushes actually improve with age.
-I know many people use them as single use and throw them away, not me!
-I prefer to use my Finish Max sprayers for painting, but for glazing, these brushes are perfect.
+I know many people use them as single-use and throw them away, but not me!
+I prefer to use my Finish Max sprayers for painting, but these brushes are perfect for glazing.

 Why I Love Chip Brushes For Glazing